 In an earlier post, I talked about how I entered the world of low-voltage audio and my commitment to delivering the best possible performance subject to that constraint.
-In this post I’d like to consider some strategies for generating power.Continue reading “Joys of Low-Voltage Audio: power strategies”
+In this post I’d like to consider some strategies for generating power in your LV application.Continue reading “Joys of Low-Voltage Audio: Power strategies”

 I just discovered that I got a mention in Doug Self’s book The Design of Active Crossovers for the work I did a while back on loudspeaker crossovers.
 If you don’t know who he is, he’s one of the big names in British audio engineering.
 He’s done work for Cambridge Audio, TAG-McLaren Audio, and other respected brands.
 Feeling warm and fuzzy.